-Place thermometers in supply and return air registers as close to furnace as possible, avoiding direct radiant heat from heat exchangers.

-- Operate furnace continuously for 15 minutes with all registers and duct dampers open. - Take reading and compare with range specified on rating plate. - 4.
-If the correct amount of temperature rise is NOT obtained, it may be necessary to change blower speed.
+- Place thermometers in supply and return air registers as close to furnace as possible, avoiding direct radiant heat from heat exchangers. - Operate furnace on high fire for 10 minutes with all the registers and duct dampers open by using a jumper wire on R to W1 and W2 thermostat connections on the fan board. - Take readings and compare with range specified on rating plate. - 4.
+If the temperature rise is not in the correct range, the blower speed must be changed.
 A higher blower speed will lower the temperature rise.
-A lower blower speed will increase the temperature rise.
+A lower blower speed will increase the temperature rise. - Repeat steps 2 thru 4 with the furnace operating on low fire for 10 minutes by using a jumper wire on the R to W1 thermostat connections on the fan board. - Remove the jumper wire after the adjustments are complete.